The Restless and the Damned

 The Restless and the Damned (also known as L'Ambitieuse) is a 1959 French-Australian film co produced by Lee Robinson.
 It was shot on location in Tahiti and the Tuamotu Islands.
 There are French and English-language versions.

+The film's financial failure marked the end of Robinson's involvement in the film industry in the 1950s.
+It is also known as The Ambitious One, The Dispossessed and The Climbers.

 Synopsis

-In Tahiti, an ambitious woman, Dominique, promotes the fortunes of her husband, George, by extracting money from George's family to finance his operations and seducing a prospective business partner.
-But when George decides to leave her for another woman, Claire, she tries to kill him.
+In Tahiti, an ambitious woman, Dominique, promotes the fortunes of her simple husband, George, by extracting money from George's family to finance his operations and encouraging him to doublecross his boss on phosphate mine in Tahiti.
+She also seduces George's boss, while George takes over some mine deeds that the boss has allowed to lapse.

+George and Dominque become rich.
+However, when George decides to leave Dominique for another woman, Claire, she tries to kill him.